Whyzanet/WhyzaGC/README.md

 The code is broken up into individual functions so if you want to see how one of the functions work it should be straightforward.

+Below is a list of the main functions:
+Wifion - Activate WiFi, setup Web server, OTA upgrades and NTP client serialmon - Monitor the MightyOhm serial connection for disconnects longer than 15 seconds grab - Read the MightyOhm serial data from softSerial GPIO RX pin process - Check for valid MightyOhm EOL serial data, flash the heartbeat LED, extract the required data for variables, averages and histogram display. grabgraphdata - Grab current data for histogram circularBuffer averagedata - average CPM data for radmon update radmon - Once per minute flash the NeoPixel purple ( ESP32), perform the HTTP Get with radmon.org, flash the NeoPixel ( ESP32 ) red or green on the result. handleRootPath - configure the web diagnostics on the HTTP server logstats - send Unix syslog messages each hour
+Buttons and buttonN - Check for button input and call the correct buttonN function to display outputs and WiFi toggle. runntp - Update NTP time at update interval

 Download the correct ino sketch file for your hardware and check the list of libraries included in the sketch and ensure they are all installed.

 If I recall correctly all libraries are available via the Arduino Library Manager.